thiswillbeyourgithub/save_to_zotero/README.md

 Future plans for save_to_zotero include:

 - **Enhanced Metadata Extraction**: Further improve metadata extraction for more accurate bibliographic records
+- **Implement Testing with pytest**: Add comprehensive test coverage using pytest to ensure reliability and facilitate future development

 If you'd like to contribute to any of these initiatives, please check the issues page or open a new discussion.